 Hackathon on the Teachers' Preparation Day for the Next School Year

-Galit Zamler led a day of preparation for the staff of the "Alonei Mamre" school headed by Yael Klein, in the style of a Hackathon in connection with the school vision.
+Galit Zamler led a day of preparation for the staff of the "Alonei Mamre" school headed by Mrs. Yael Klein, in the style of a Hackathon in the context of the school vision.

 At the event, the teachers worked in pre-defined groups, raised many ideas for initiatives that fulfilled the vision, and then filtered them according to the criteria defined by the management staff.

 Although the process of screening ideas was challenging, each team chose only one idea and developed it according to a business plan model.

 The teachers presented the final ideas to their peers, and they were put to the vote.
 Thus, three final ideas were chosen to be implemented by all the teachers, according to their preference.

 All of the teachers' ideas for initiatives that did not reach the final stage will serve as a repository for projects for future realization.

 In cooperation with the Ministry of Education through the Pisgah Center in Kiryat Arba, the Gush Etzion Regional Council, the Efrat Council, the Herzog Academic College, and the Mattei Yachdav organization, a regional Hackathon was organized for principals, teachers, students, and parents.

 The theme of the event was "A Winning Integration of Students in the Classroom."

 At the next stage, Galit Zamler explained to the participants what a Hackathon is, and led an experiential workshop on the 21st Century's skills, which enabled the various team members to know each other's strengths.